SystemsApproach/internetworking/basic-ip.rst

    +------------+-------------+

-Thus, for any network number that R2 encounters in a packet, it knows pwhat to do.
+Thus, for any network number that R2 encounters in a packet, it knows what to do.
 Either that network is directly connected to R2, in which case the packet can be delivered to its destination over that network, or the network is reachable via some next hop router that R2 can reach over a network to which it is connected.
 In either case, R2 will use